How to turn company expertise into a recognizable body of thought

 Precision often produces more trust than scale.
 And the same principle applies to customer stories.

 Many case studies begin with a challenge, introduce the company’s solution, and end with an upward-moving number.
 The customer was struggling.
 The provider intervened.
 Success occurred.
-Everyone stood facing a window for the photograph.
+Everyone stood for the photograph.

 The mechanism is what makes the evidence useful beyond the individual case.